epsilon537/boxlambda/_drafts/dfx.markdown

 update_design -quiet -cell boxlambda_soc_inst/vs0_inst -black_box
 ```

 Keep the Vivado GUI session open.
-The following steps up to [Step 7](#step-7-create-the-static-route-checkpoint) are taken in this session.
+The following steps, up to [Step 7](#step-7-create-the-static-route-checkpoint), are taken in this session.

 Step 4: Assign the default RM to the RP
 =======================================